zr-tex8r/BXpdfver/README.md

   * `noobjcompress`: Suppresses use of object streams.
   * `objcompress` (default): Does not suppress use of object streams.
   * Driver options: As below:
+      + When the new PDF management of LaTeX is activated, the package will automatically switch to “latex-pdf” mode.
+You need not give driver options.
       + When using a PDF-output engine, you need not give driver options since the appropriate one is auto-detected.
       + `dvipdfmx`: Uses dvipdfmx driver.
       + `nodvidriver`/`disabled`: Disables all functions of the package.
         NB.
 This option sets `lenient+` by default.
+  * `ignorepdfmanagement`: Avoids switching to “latex-pdf” mode, even when the new PDF management of LaTeX is activated.
   * `lenient`: Turns the errors for unsupported features into warnings.
   * `lenient+`: Suppreseses the errors for unsupported features.
   * `nolenient`: Negation of `lenient(+)`.